jcapellman/jcDB/README.md

 # jcDB
-A lightweight .NET Core 3.0 Key/Value Database with support for persistence
+A lightweight .NET Core 3.0 Key/Value Database with support for persistence and random writes